Student Finance

 MS4: $44,944

-*The maximum outstanding aggregate loan limit for Direct Subsidized and Unsubsidized loans is $224,000, of which no more than $65,500 can be subsidized.
-Please note that these are lifetime limits (the total amount borrowed during undergraduate and graduate years).
+*The maximum aggregate loan limit for Direct Loans (subsidized and unsubsidized) is $224,000, of which no more than $65,500 can be subsidized.
+These are lifetime limits meaning the total amount borrowed during undergraduate and graduate years.
 Aggregate loan limits do not include accrued interest.

 **The loan origination fee is proportionately deducted from each loan disbursement you receive.
 Please keep this in mind when determining the amount you need to borrow.
 The percentage is determined by the date of the first disbursement of the loan.
 Any subsequent disbursements of that loan, even if made on or after the relevant October 1, will have the same loan fee percentage that applied to the first disbursement of that loan.
 The loan origination fee is determined by the U.S. Department of Education and is subject to change.